djelines/Link-s_Adventure_Run/README.md

 3. **Start the Game**: Select "Start" from the menu to begin the adventure.

-4. **Control Link**: Use the arrow keys to move and jump.
+4. **Control Link**: Use the arrow keys to move.

-5. **Collect Coins**: Gather as many coins as possible while navigating through the levels.
+5. **Collect Coins**: Gather as many coins as possible while navigating through the level.

 6. **Reach the Castle**: Make sure to get to the castle before the timer runs out.